ossrs/srs-docs/versioned_docs/version-4.0/doc/http-server.md

 SRS should provides HTTP api, which is actually a embeded HTTP server.

 Actually, RTMP is more complex than HTTP, so HTTP server on st is absolutely ok.
-The HTTP Server in SRS1.0 is expirement, I will enhance it future.
+The HTTP Server in SRS1.0 is an experiment, and I will enhance it in the future.

 ## Config